akakima/quick-shuffle/README.md

 # quick-shuffle
 Shuffle arrays or files.
-Algoritm based on Quick Sort
+Algorithm based on Quick Sort, but compare results are random.
+Instead of sorting the file, it "unsort" it.